 As with any business solution, it’s important to consider functionality.
 If a solution can’t perform as needed, can’t support the workflows that matter to your team, and can’t deliver results that align with your goals, it’s obviously not a good fit.

 To help you evaluate this, we’ll compare Zoho and Salesforce based on some of the most mission-critical (and most popular) CRM features: contact management, reporting, and mobile capabilities.

-Contact management is one of the most important components of any CRM.
+Contact management is one of the most important components of any CRM, but specifically when comparing Zoho vs. Salesforce.
 The ability to store firmographics and build rich data profiles around clients, prospects, and accounts will save your business money during campaign execution and sales development.
 Both platforms offer features for adding and managing contacts, as well as leads, accounts, and business opportunities.

 The Salesforce database stores customer data, communication history, related activities, and more for every contact.
 You can also use Einstein AI (Salesforce’s virtual CRM assistant) for insights such as predictive lead scoring.
 If you’ve imported leads from marketing campaigns, you can track their activity in real time and move them seamlessly into your sales pipeline.